keycloakify/keycloakify/README.md

 # Some pages still have the default theme.
 Why?

-**NEW in v1.2 it is now much more easy to add support for custom pages since the Keycloak context is now automatically converted into a JavaScript object (kcContext).
-In v2 (coming soon) it won't be required to fork for adding support for custom pages.**

-This project only support the most common user facing pages of Keycloak login.
+This project only support out of the box the most common user facing pages of Keycloak login.
 [Here](https://user-images.githubusercontent.com/6702424/116787906-227fe700-aaa7-11eb-92ee-22e7673717c2.png) is the complete list of pages (you get them after running `yarn test`) and [here](https://github.com/InseeFrLab/keycloakify/tree/main/src/lib/components) are the pages currently implemented by this module.
-If you need to customize pages that are not supported yet you can submit an issue about it and wait for me get it implemented.
+If you need to customize pages that are not supported yet or if you need to implement some non standard `.ftl` pages please refer to [Advanced pages configuration](#advanced-pages-configuration).
-If you can't wait, PR are welcome!
-[Here](https://github.com/InseeFrLab/keycloakify/commit/0163459ad6b1ad0afcc34fae5f3cc28dbcf8b4a7) is the commit that adds support for the `login-otp.ftl` page.
-You can use it as a model for implementing other pages.

 # GitHub Actions